demisto/content/Packs/PANOSPolicyOptimizer/Scripts/EntryWidgetUnusedRules/README.md

-Entry widget that returns the number of unused rules found by PAN-OS policy. optimizer.
+Entry widget that returns the number of unused rules found by PAN-OS policy optimizer.

 ## Script Data
 ---